 I thought all physical therapy treatments were the same.
 Aren’t you required to follow the physician’s prescription?

 Physical therapists are extensively trained in evaluative procedures which lead to a physical therapy diagnosis and appropriate intervention.
-It is incumbent on the physical therapist set up a program that will effectuate a rapid resolution.
+It is incumbent for the physical therapist to set up a program that will effectuate a rapid resolution.
 No two patients’ programs are the same.
 Each program is set up to address specific issues as identified in the evaluation and therefore leads to a quicker recovery.
 This also would include patient education to prevent recurrence.
 Physical therapists are not required to have a physician’s prescription in the state of NJ and must develop their own treatment plan based on their evaluative findings.